INS Kursura (S20): Later serviceKursura was used for test firing the NSTL 58 torpedo in 1975. She was laid off for many years to be cannibalised for spare parts for other submarines, but underwent a refit in the Soviet Union between September 1980 and April 1982, and was made operational again in 1985.

-Along with INS Taragiri, she participated in the first anti-submarine warfare(ASW) training exercise with the RSS Victory of Singapore off the coast of Port Blair between 21–24 February 1994.
+Along with INS Taragiri, she participated in the first anti-submarine warfare(ASW) training exercise with the RSS Victory of Singapore off the coast of Port Blair between 21 and 24 February 1994.
 She participated in the second ASW exercise with Singapore along with INS Dunagiri, RSS Valour and RSS Vigilance.
 She visited Singapore and Jakarta, Indonesia, in December 1994 on a good-will visit.

 After a service of 31 years and traversing 73500 nmi, she was decommissioned on 27 February 2001.
 Despite being a decommissioned submarine, she still receives the navy's "Dressing Ship" honour, which is usually only awarded to active ships.

 Museum ship (2002 – present)

 After decommissioning, the ship was towed to RK Beach in Visakhapatnam and was established as a museum ship, which is the first submarine museum in South Asia.
 The idea of the boat's conversion to a museum is credited to Admiral V Pasricha.
 Towing the submarine 600 metres to its final location took 18 months and cost ₹ 55 million.
 It was converted as a museum by N. Chandrababu Naidu government launching from 9 August 2002, and it was open to the public from 24 August 2002.
 Six retired naval personnel serve as guides and another one as the curator.Kursura has the distinction of being one of the very few submarine museums to retain originality.
 She has become a famous tourist attraction of the city and has been called a "must-visit destination" of Visakhapatnam by The Hindu.
 Out of the ₹ 10 million revenue generated every year by the museum, ₹ 8 million is used for the submarine's maintenance.
 During the first four months of the museum's operation, it was visited by about 93,000 people.
 Daily visitors usually range between 500 and 600 and shoot up to 1,500 during the tourist season.

 In September 2007, Vice Admiral Carol M. Pottenger of the United States Navy visited the submarine when she wrote in the guestbook "What a fantastic experience.
 The Indian Navy should be very proud of this awesome display".
 She said that the submarine was very well preserved and they did not have anything similar to it in the United States.
 A major overhaul was done in December 2007 to repair her hull's corrosion.
 New steel plates were arranged at a cost of ₹ 1.5 million.
 As of August 2008, about 1.5 million people had visited the museum, and in 2010, she was visited by 270,000 people.